 Tips and Tricks

-Office of Special Events: Resources
+Office of University Events: Resources

 There are numerous logistical details to ensure a successful event.
 The following documents should serve as useful resources to help you with your event planning from initial concept and preliminary planning to post event wrap up activities.
 All of the items on these documents may not apply to your particular event, but following these guidelines will ensure that you stay on track.